LT-Linas35/final_project/index.md

     - **RDS**: Managed relational database service used to store NextCloud’s database.
     - **Redis**: In-memory data store used for caching to improve NextCloud performance.
     - **EC2**: Compute instances for hosting applications and managing the Kubernetes cluster.
-    - **VPC**: Virtual Private Cloud providing a secure network for all infrastructure components.
+    - **VPC**: Virtual Private Cloud providing a secure network for all infrastructure.
     - **S3**: Object storage used for storing NextCloud files and kOps state files.
 - **Monitoring and Logging**:
   - **NewRelic**: Monitoring and observability platform.